 Zero credit for plagiarism: If your work is not your own, your entire assignment will be given zero credit.
 If two or more students submit written work that is identical, the entire assignment will be given zero credit for all students involved.
 The same policy applies to exams.
 Copying on an assignment or an exam may also result in referral to Student Judicial Affairs.

-We will adhere to the policies described in the Report of the Academic Dishonesty and Plagiarism Subcommittee, June 18, 2004.
+Academic Integrity: We will adhere to the policies described in the Report of the Academic Dishonesty and Plagiarism Subcommittee, June 18, 2004 http://teaching.berkeley.edu/academic-dishonesty-and-plagiarism-subcommittee-report